clayton-masterson/personal-property/README.md

 # Personal Property

-For keeping track of personal property.
+This is a small application for keeping track of personal property for insurance purposes.
+The project was made in 2022 as part of a Java class at the University of Arkansas.

-Java, Angular, Bootstrap
+Project is made using Java, Postgres, Angular, and Bootstrap.